vr-voyage/voyage-notes-repository/2022-01/06/TexArray-normals.md

 keyword to texture properties.
-When doing this, if you do not set a texture to that property slot, Unity will generate a 1-pixel wide texture, where the pixel will have the same "color".
+When doing this, if you do not set a texture to that property slot, Unity will generate a 1-pixel wide texture, and affect it to this slot.
+The color of that pixel will be the same as the "color" you defined as a default.
+Well, for `2D` textures that is.
-However, while it does that for `2D` textures, for `2DArray` textures it will always generate a "grey" one-pixel `Texture2DArray` instead.
+For `2DArray` textures it will always generate a "grey" one-pixel `Texture2DArray` instead.
-So, in my case, while both the 2D and 2DArray versions of the shader wanted a "white" default texture for the Occlusion maps, the 2D version received a "white" texture while the 2DArray received a "grey" texture, leading to the `2DArray` version looking darker.
+So, in my case, while both the 2D and 2DArray versions of the shader wanted a "white" pixel default texture for the Occlusion maps, the 2D version received a "white" texture while the 2DArray received a "grey" texture, leading to the `2DArray` version looking darker.